-Dr. Akanegbu is an Associate Professor of Nursing Practice and a practicing clinician who is deeply dedicated to preparing the next generation of nurses.
-She finds great fulfillment in working within a collaborative academic and clinical community committed to excellence in nursing education and patient care.
-Her teaching philosophy reflects an inclusive, holistic approach that emphasizes student engagement, mentorship, and the development of competent, compassionate professionals ready to navigate today’s healthcare system complexities.
+Dr. Akanegbu is an Associate Professor of Nursing Practice and a practicing clinician deeply committed to preparing the next generation of nurses.
+She finds great fulfillment in working within a collaborative academic and clinical community dedicated to excellence in nursing education and patient care.
+Her teaching philosophy reflects an inclusive, holistic approach that emphasizes student engagement, mentorship, and the development of competent, compassionate professionals prepared to navigate the complexities of today’s healthcare system.

-A strong advocate for student success and retention, Dr. Akanegbu has developed innovative peer-mentoring strategies aimed at fostering belonging, resilience, and professional growth among nursing students.
-Her scholarship and service extend nationally and internationally through active involvement in professional organizations, including Sigma Theta Tau International and the Association of Black Nursing Faculty.
-She also serves as an editorial reviewer for the Journal of Comprehensive Nursing Research and Care and is a Fellow of the ABNF Leadership and Public Policy Mentoring Fellowship.
+A strong advocate for student success and retention, Dr. Akanegbu has developed innovative peer-mentoring strategies that foster belonging, resilience, and professional growth among nursing students.
+Her scholarship and service extend nationally and internationally through active involvement in professional organizations, including the American Association of Nurse Practitioners, Sigma Theta Tau International, and the Association of Black Nursing Faculty.
+She is a Fellow of the ABNF Leadership and Public Policy Mentoring Fellowship and serves as a reviewer for the following journals: Journal of Comprehensive Nursing Research and Care, BMC-Springer Nature Link Journal, and Sociological Focus Journal.

 Dr. Akanegbu joined Emmanuel College in Fall 2022 and was honored that same year with the Emmanuel College Saints Unsung Hero Faculty Award.
 In addition to her teaching and mentorship, she contributes to the profession through ongoing scholarly peer review and academic service, further strengthening the impact of nursing education and leadership.